We offer a wide range of courses which are available for study online.

 Prepares students for university-level study by teaching them the required skills for academic success, with an emphasis on the student becoming an independent learner.

-Provides an entry pathway to selected undergraduate teaching degrees at ECU.
+Provides an entry pathway to selected undergraduate teaching degrees at ECU, as well as enabling entry into several non-teaching undergraduate degrees.

 A fourth year of study for students who have completed an undergraduate degree in Computer Science, or equivalent.